Orthodox Church of Ukraine: Russian Orthodox Church (Moscow Patriarchate)

+Georgian Orthodox Church

 In February 2019, the Patriarchate of the Georgian Orthodox Church issued a statement that rejected what they saw as pressure and threats on the part of the ROC on the Ukrainian issue.
 Later in 2019, a number of bishops of the Church of Greece as well as of other autocephalous churches stated that they had been subjected to a campaign of intimidation and blackmail on the part of the Moscow Patriarchate with a view to preventing them from recognizing the Ukrainian autocephaly.
 This followed a Moscow-orchestrated defamation campaign personally against the Ecumenical Patriarch Bartholomew.